Increasing Attendance and Lowering Exclusions

 Personal issues such as low self-esteem and poor social skills might contribute to more excellent absence rates.
 Personal variables might also include learning disabilities and Special Educational Needs.

-Contact With Birth Parents:
+Contact with Birth Parents:

 Contact with birth parents can lead to increased attendance rates among looked-after youngsters.
 However, contact with a child's biological family can potentially negatively influence school attendance, both short and long-term.